mdoklea/book-recommendation-service/README.md

  After the application has run successfully, you should be able to have a look again in db admin page `http://localhost:8090`, with schema updated.
  ![Migraftion Files](/images/img1.png/)

 So, you should also see sql tables that are already created.
+Easy way to set up the SQL connection is via docker file and here is the [link](https://github.com/mdoklea/docker-with-postgresql).

  __Automated Tests:__